Equity Sliding Scale Guidelines

 • have a relatively high degree of earning power due to your level of education (or gender and racial privilege, class background, etc.)

-There are a limited amount of equity seats (about 20%) for each livestream quilting class.
-Please be mindful that if you purchase a ticket at the lowest end of the scale when you can truthfully afford the higher ticket prices, you limit access to those who truly need the gift of financial flexibility.
+Please be mindful that if you purchase a class ticket at the lowest end of the scale when you can truthfully afford the higher ticket prices, you limit access to those who truly need the gift of financial flexibility.
+If you qualify use the EQUITY20 discount code at check out.

 When engaging with sliding scale practices, being honest with yourself and your financial situation grows solid and sustainable communities.
-It also respects the work of teachers and creators, like myself, who are sole providers or have families to support and a mortgage or rent to pay.
+It also respects the work of teachers and creators, like myself, who are sole providers and have a mortgage to pay.
 When creators are paid fairly, we can invest more time and resources in free and lower-cost offerings.